 Bay County is fortunate to have a collection of economic development assets much stronger than typically found in communities of its size.
 The area offers many competitive advantages which makes Bay County and the greater Panama City area the right place for you to do business.

 Northwest Florida Beaches International Airport

 Northwest Florida Beaches International Airport (airport code: ECP) opened in May 2010.
 The new facility expands the region’s identity and appeal as both a major vacation and business destination.
 It’s the first new greenfield airport to be built in the U.S. since 1995 and was designed to LEED® standards.
 The airport is located in West Bay, near Panama City and Panama City Beach, serving as an international gateway to the region.
-Service is provided by Delta Air Lines, Southwest Airlines and United Airlines with connections to popular U.S. and international destinations as well as direct service to:
+Service is provided by American Airlines, Delta Air Lines, Southwest Airlines and United Airlines with connections to popular U.S. and international destinations as well as direct service to:

 Learn more at

 It is owned by the Panama City-Bay County Airport and Industrial District and governed by the Airport Authority.
 Located in Florida’s first sector planned development, West Bay, the airport was built on 4,000 acres, donated by The St. Joe Company, with ample room to meet the demands over the next 50 years.

 The airport replaced the Panama City-Bay County International Airport (PFN) which was located in the City of Panama City just off of North Bay.
 Traffic at the old airport averaged 350,000 passengers per year.
 From May 2010, when the new airport opened, to 2017, ECP has seen record growth with annual traffic nearly at 1,000,000 passengers.

 Surrounding the Northwest Florida Beaches International Airport and encompassing 71,000 acres is West Bay, a new regional economic center and master planned community by The St. Joe Company.
 It is Florida’s first approved Sector Plan, allowing for planned development over the next 50 years.